AN ORDINANCE ESTABLISHING WORK RULES AND PROCEDURES FOR EMPLOYEES OF THE CITY OF RICH HILL.

-- 8 Hours of holiday pay shall be paid to full-time employee of the City of Rich Hill provided they have worked or taken vacation leave their scheduled day before and the scheduled day after the holiday (The employee will loose holiday pay if they call in sick the day before or the day after a holiday unless the employee has a doctor’s note.)
+- Full Time employees will be paid 8 hours on said Holiday provided they have worked or taken vacation leave their scheduled day before and the scheduled day after the holiday (The employee will loose holiday pay if they call in sick the day before or the day after a holiday unless the employee has a doctor’s note.)

 - Work by employees on holidays will continue to be limited to that which is deemed by the council to be essential to the performance of its obligations to furnish adequate service.
 The Mayor & Council will continue the practice of permitting employees whose services are not required on a holiday to be excused from work without loss of pay, such employees being credited with eight hours “Holiday Pay” if so excused, provided that if work is scheduled on a holiday and an employee is requested to report to work and does not do so, said employee shall automatically forfeit the employee’s pay for that holiday.

 - An employee who works on a holiday as part of the employee’s basic workweek will be paid the employee’s regular time rate and holiday pay equal to the amount of hours of shift and starting at the beginning of the shift.

 All fulltime employees will receive vacations hours weekly.
 Full Time probationary employees will receive vacation hours weekly once the employee has been removed from probation.